SurugiuAlin/EIM-/src/lab5/service_example.md

     thread.start();

-    // Get the HandlerThread's Looper and use it for our Handler serviceLooper = thread.getLooper();
+    // Get the HandlerThread's Looper and use it for our Handler
+    // The looper is basically the "code" that loops for the thread, serviceLooper = thread.getLooper();
     serviceHandler = new ServiceHandler(serviceLooper);
   }